Salah856/AWS_Community_ML/Sagemaker_articles/seq2seq.md

 The decoder takes these encoder vectors, feeds them to RNNs of its own, and then applies a softmax activation function to give the output.
 The best advantage of this architecture, apart from understanding the context, is its ability to take variable-length input and give variable-length output.

+## SageMaker Application of SeqToSeq

+Let’s understand the algorithm in more detail by applying it to the machine translation use case; that is, let’s translate something from English to German.